RIKEN-SysSoft/PiP-pip/README.md

 - `--work=<BUILD_DIR>`
   Specifying build directory.
 Relative, absolute and tilde slash paths are all valid.
 Default is `--work=work`.
-  When installing from a github repo, all required source treeswill be dowloaded into the specified work directory.
+  When installing from a github repo, all required source trees will be downloaded into the specified work directory.
 And the specified work directory must not exist, otherwise `git` will get mad.
-  All installing oprations will be logged into a file (named `pip-pip.log`) under this directory.
+  All installing operations will be logged into a file (named `pip-pip.log`) under this directory.

 - `--version=<PIP_VERSION>`